Millcreek, Utah: History

 The incorporation of Millcreek was the subject of a contentious 2012 ballot question, which set the boundaries of the proposed city identical to that of Millcreek Township, and asked voters what form of municipal government should be implemented.
 The initiative failed with only 40 percent of the vote, leaving Millcreek under the jurisdiction of the Salt Lake County Mayor and Council, as are other unincorporated areas of the county.

-Despite the failure of the initiative in 2012, the question was put on the ballot again three years later, and Millcreek residents voted for incorporation on November 3, 2015.
+The question was put on the ballot again three years later, and Millcreek residents voted for incorporation on November 3, 2015.
 In the 2016 election, residents voted for a mayor and city council members in advance of incorporation, which was recorded at 9:30 a.m. on December 28, 2016.

-A major initiative since incorporation has been planning for a "downtown" or city center that would tie together Millcreek's disparate neighborhoods and provide a focal point and identity for the city.
+A major initiative since incorporation has been planning for a downtown or city center that would tie together Millcreek's disparate neighborhoods and provide a focal point and identity for the city.
 The area around Highland Drive and 3300 South, a central location with an established commercial base, has been designated for this purpose.
-However, the area is adjacent to Brickyard Plaza, a shopping center Salt Lake City annexed in 1979 but became surrounded by Millcreek when it incorporated.
+The area is adjacent to Brickyard Plaza, a shopping center Salt Lake City annexed in 1979 and became surrounded by Millcreek when it incorporated.
 Millcreek officials saw Brickyard Plaza as an obstacle to creating Millcreek's new downtown and sought to overturn the annexation, though it had been uncontested for decades, creating tensions between the two municipalities.
 The boundary dispute was resolved when Salt Lake City agreed to transfer some property to Millcreek that would allow for a contiguous city center, in exchange for Millcreek giving up any claims to Brickyard Plaza.

 Geography

 Suburban in character, Millcreek is wedged between Salt Lake City and South Salt Lake on the north and Murray and Holladay on the south.
-Millcreek residents typically identify with Salt Lake City, which is designated by the U.S. Postal Service as the "default" place name for mailing addresses in the area.
-However, "Millcreek" is a recognized place name for addresses in the ZIP codes 84106, 84107, 84109, 84117, and 84124.
+Millcreek residents typically identify with Salt Lake City, which is designated by the U.S. Postal Service as the default place name for mailing addresses in the area.
+Millcreek is a recognized place name for addresses in the ZIP codes 84106, 84107, 84109, 84117, and 84124.
 The city is organized into four community councils, Canyon Rim, East Mill Creek, Millcreek, and Mount Olympus, roughly corresponding to the former CDPs.